lowesilvan/lowesilvan/README.md

 ## I have an interesting career roadmap, and I want to enjoy every part of it!!
-- ✍ You can find my projects here [portfolio]
+- ✍ You can find some of my highlighted projects here [portfolio]
 - 🔭 I’m currently learning React Native and Docker
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything